 The MRCI Team has been busy sharing research and knowledge on Carbon Capture, Utilization, and Storage at two recent conferences in Houston, Texas and Columbus, Ohio respectively. (see photo gallery below) American Association of Petroleum Geologists – CCUS ConferenceHouston, TXA large contingent of geo-scientists participated in the American Association of Petroleum Geologists (AAPG) Carbon Capture,

-This summer, we launched MRCInfo, a newsletter created to share the latest news from the Midwest Regional Carbon Initiative and the ever-growing field of Carbon Capture, Utilization, and Storage.
-Check out the latest issue below and be sure to sign up to join our mailing list to have future issues delivered right into your inbox!
+The latest issue of MRCInfo, a newsletter created to share the latest news from the Midwest Regional Carbon Initiative and the ever-growing field of Carbon Capture, Utilization, and Storage, just dropped.
+Check it out below and be sure to join our mailing list to have future issues delivered right into your inbox!
+MRCInfo APRIL 2022

 Maryland Close to Passing Innovative Climate and Energy Bill From the Clean Air Task ForceThe Climate Solutions Now Act of 2022 recently passed both chambers of the Maryland General Assembly with a supermajority in a move that would potentially position the state as a leader where it comes to critically needed climate and energy legislation.